sarah-falehh/water-quality-mlops-pipeline/README.md

 ## Overview

-This repository demonstrates an end-to-end **Machine Learning Operations (MLOps)** workflow for predicting whether water is potable from its physicochemical properties.
+This repository demonstrates an end-to-end **Machine Learning Operations (MLOps)** workflow for predicting whether a water sample is potable from nine physicochemical measurements.

-The project goes beyond model training and covers the broader lifecycle of a machine learning application:
+The project goes beyond model training and covers the main lifecycle stages of a production-oriented machine learning application:

-- Data loading and preprocessing
+- Dataset loading and preprocessing
-- Feature preparation
+- Missing-value handling
+- Stratified train/test splitting
-- Model training and evaluation
+- Random Forest model training and evaluation
-- Experiment tracking with MLflow
+- MLflow experiment tracking and model artifact logging
+- FastAPI model serving
+- Swagger/OpenAPI documentation
-- Model serving through a FastAPI REST API
+- Model retraining through an API endpoint
-- Interactive API documentation with Swagger/OpenAPI
+- Docker containerization
-- Containerization with Docker and Docker Compose
+- Docker Compose service orchestration
 - Continuous integration with GitHub Actions
-- Application logging with Elasticsearch and Kibana
+- Test-accuracy metric logging to Elasticsearch
+- Kibana visualization support
-- Model retraining through an API endpoint
+- Automated API and pipeline tests

-The codebase follows a modular structure so that the training, inference, monitoring, configuration, and API components can be maintained independently.
+The project uses a modular `src` layout so that configuration, training, inference, monitoring, and command-line functionality remain separated and maintainable.

 ---